Medical

 If they do not improve, our trained First Aiders can re-assess them and contact you should it become necessary to ask permission for your child to be sent home.

-If your child feels unwell or is injured at school, our Student Health Lead Ms Romain (or another First Aid trained member of staff) will treat your child promptly.
+If your child feels unwell or is injured at school, our Student Health Lead, Ms Romain, (or another First Aid trained member of staff) will treat your child promptly.
 If they feel that other appropriate action is needed, you will be informed immediately by telephone.

 If they are unable to get hold of you, they will leave a voicemail asking you to call back.